We provide education welfare services to all types of schools and academies to improve your overall attendance and punctuality.

 Case Studies

-Please take a look through a selection of case studies below to see how we helped schools and families turn their attendance levels and punctuality around.
+Below is a selection of case studies demonstrating how we work in partnership with schools and families to improve attendance and punctuality.

-Our approach is entirely dictated by the requirements of the school and the needs of the families with the objective of improving both the attendance levels and punctuality as quickly as possible.
+Our approach is always bespoke, shaped by the individual needs of each school and the families they serve, with the clear objective of securing rapid, sustainable improvements in attendance and punctuality.

 The Client

-• Troubled families with historic poor attendance and some genuine welfare needs
+• Families with historic poor attendance, alongside genuine welfare concerns

 Our Solution